There was an error with your log in

 • The beginning of this tour is in Nelson.
 To get there, most people fly into Christchurch International Airport, which is located on the South Island.
 From there, Nelson is a scenic 5-hour drive away.
 There’s also a possibility of flying from Christchurch to Nelson.

-• A 25% deposit to secure your place is due upon booking.
-The remaining amount is paid 95 days prior to departure.
+• To secure your spot, a deposit in the amount of 30% is required at the time of booking.
+The remaining amount must be paid 90 calendar days prior to the trip departure.
+Once the trip is confirmed by the guide, the cancellation policy stated below applies.
 For bookings within four (4) months of the departure, full payment is required.

 • If Client cancels the Booking anytime prior to ninety-five (95) days before the departure, Client gets an 80% refund of the deposit back.